Is your electronic signature safe?

 Are electronic signatures safe?
 The number of electronic signing options to choose from has multiplied in the past few years.
 There are many reasons why you need an electronic signature in your business.
 But the use of different solutions may cause you to question if your data, your documents, and your signatures are safe.

-It’s essential to make the right selection when choosing a provider, so read on to discover what makes DocuSign eSignature safe, compliant and legally binding.
+It is essential to make the right selection when choosing a provider, so read on to discover what makes DocuSign eSignature safe, compliant, and legally binding.

 Electronic Signature Security

 It’s important to use an electronic signature solution that protects you and creates documents that you can trust.
 Our electronic signature solution permits a range of methods for identifying and authenticating signers.
 This range of different signature types meets International electronic signature law and EU directives.
 DocuSign follows a compliance process to keep documents and electronic signatures safe.

 How does DocuSign keep electronic signatures safe?

 - DocuSign authenticates the signer’s identity, so electronic signatures are not forged.

 - DocuSign eSignature documents are linked to the signer via an email address, an IP address, or other information.
 You can click the signature to validate.